Lixense/ultimatePSUR/README.md

+# this Project will be Abonaded from
+This project will become abandoned.
+I do not think that I will make any updates or solve the problems.
+I will consider this version number V2 to be the last.
-# UltimatePSUR: Ultimate Proxy Scraper, Updater, and Rotator
+# UltimatePSUR2 : Ultimate Proxy Scraper, Updater, and Rotator

 UltimatePSUR is a powerful and flexible Python library for scraping, updating, and rotating proxies.
 It's designed to seamlessly integrate with your web scraping and automation projects.